 What is a zoetrope?

 The zoetrope is a primitive optical device, which was invented around 1834, before the film was.
 It brings cartoon figures on a paper stripe to life as if by magic.
-It shows simple repetitive movements of one second such as walking, waving, hopping, opening and closing etc..
+It shows simple repetitive movements of one second such as walking, waving, hopping, opening and closing etc.

 What do we do in the zoetrope workshop?

-In module 1, each participant creates one-second animations of repetitive movements on a paper strip.
+Module 1 is the basis of all modules.
+Each participant creates one-second animations of repetitive movements on a paper strip.
 He tests and presents his animation on historical optical devices such as a zoetrope or praxinoscope.

 In module 2, we make a zoetrope.